asahi417/kex/README.md

 - [Custom keyword extractor implementation support](https://github.com/asahi417/kex#implement-custom-extractor-with-kex)

 ***Our paper got accepted by EMNLP 2021 main conference 🎉*** (camera-ready is [here](https://arxiv.org/abs/2104.08028)):
-In our paper, we conducted an extensive comparison and analysis over existing keyword extraction algorithms and proposed new algorithms `LexRank` and `LexSpec` that achieve very competitive baseline with very low complexity.
-Our proposed algorithms are based on the lexical specificity and we write a short introduction to the lexical specificity [here](./asset/lexical_specificity.md).
+In our paper, we conducted an extensive comparison and analysis over existing keyword extraction algorithms and proposed new competitive algorithms as `LexRank` and `LexSpec`.
+These algorithms are based on the lexical specificity and we write a short introduction to lexical specificity [here](./asset/lexical_specificity.md).
-To reproduce all the result in the paper, please follow [these instructions](examples/result_back_to_the_basic/README.md).
+To reproduce all the results in the paper, please follow [these instructions](examples/result_back_to_the_basic/README.md).

 ## Get Started
 Install via pip